abkhan04/Web-Proxy-Server/README.md

 - [Python](https://www.python.org/)

 ## Cloning the Repository
-To get started, clone the project from GitLab:
+To get started, clone the project from GitHub:

 ```sh
 # Clone the repository